vnchikukwa/alx-system_engineering-devops/0x01-shell_permissions/README.md

-l am the first born
+l stay with mu aunt